RheaAyase/jekyll-rhea/_posts/2024-07-25-windows-games-on-linux.md

 comments: true
 ---

 You can easily run any Windows game on Linux nowadays without too much work.
-Let's look at an example - gatcha games - you won't find those on Steam.
+Let's look at an example - gacha games - you won't find those on Steam.
 How would you go about installing it on Linux, on your Steam Deck, or other gaming hardware?
 You don't even need Lutris, but that is certainly an option if you use it.
 We're gonna look at using Steam's own functionality alone.

 <!--more-->

 #### HoYoPlay and Zenless Zone Zero

-One of the most recent gatcha releases is Zenless Zone Zero game from HoYoVerse.
+One of the most recent gacha releases is Zenless Zone Zero game from HoYoVerse.
 This is the same folks behind Genshin Impact and you can indeed install that or many other games this way.
 This process takes advantage of Steam and Proton to install windows applications.
 We will run the .exe installer through Steam to get it installed, then modify said install to be able to launch the installed product through Steam.